philipkiely/philipkiely.com/src/blogs/words/transcribing.md

 Title: Transcribing Audio without Automation or Outsourcing
 Date: 2020-03-02
-Modified: 2020-03-02
+Modified: 2024-01-27
 Slug: transcribe
 Authors: Philip Kiely
 Summary: Recently, I had tens of thousands of spoken words that need to be transcribed into written text.
-"Hang on," you might be thinking, "why would a college student who, by all accounts, spends his time on reputable pursuits such as Python, need to convert audio into text?"
-While I was doing interviews for my book, I transcribed about 8 hours of audio, a process that took somewhere between 24 and 32 hours of very focused work over the course of a month or so.
-Here's what I learned in the process.
+Here is what I learned about manual transcription.

 Recently, I had tens of thousands of spoken words that need to be transcribed into written text.
 "Hang on," you might be thinking, "why would a college student who, by all accounts, spends his time on reputable pursuits such as Python, need to convert audio into text?"
 While I was doing interviews for [my book](https://philipkiely.com/wfsd/), I transcribed about 8 hours of audio, a process that took somewhere between 24 and 32 hours of very focused work over the course of a month or so.
 Here's what I learned in the process.

-How would you do it?
-First, you might think of an automated solution.
-Dictation software has been around for years, so speech-to-text must be good by now, right?
-Unfortunately, as gathered from [my experiments with AWS speech-to-text](https://www.smashingmagazine.com/2019/10/text-to-speech-aws-part-2/), the technology isn't a viable option for any level of readability.
-If you have the money, by the time you're done reading this post you'll want to outsource it, and probably should (at a cost of around a hundred dollars per hour of audio, less if you can wait a week or more for delivery).
-My only recommendation is that if you're going to spend money, spend enough to get a good result.
-If spending that kind of money isn't viable, and you're not going to single-handedly decrease the error rate of AI speech-to-text systems by a couple orders of magnitude, then you're left with only one option: transcribe it yourself.
+Author's note: this article was written before Whisper, a highly accurate speech-to-text model, was available.
+Now, I'd just use AI.

-These notes only apply to transcribing audio/video files, where you have the ability to pause and rewind the audio.
-I have no idea how real-time transcription is possible, I assume it is by the use of some sort of shorthand or specialized input device.
-Ultimately, transcribing is not a fun physical act, but it does help you get familiar with the material you're listening to.
-With just a few simple pieces of equipment and a sufficient time investment, transcribing audio is an accomplishable task.
+Transcribing audio by hand is hard, but valuable.
+With just a few simple pieces of equipment and some dedicated focus, it's possible to transcribe audio quickly and accurately by hand.

 ### Use a Foot Pedal